GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 Previously called High and Low Tide Composites.
 DEA High and Low Tide Imagery is a Digital Earth Australia product providing cloud-free imagery mosaics of Australia's coast, estuaries and reefs at low and high tide.

-For more information, see [DEA High and Low Tide Imagery](https://www.dea.ga.gov.au/products/dea-high-low).
+For more information, see [DEA High and Low Tide Imagery (Landsat)](/data/product/dea-high-and-low-tide-imagery-landsat/).

 {#hpc}
 ## High Performance Computing (HPC)